Northeastern Logo

 The composition is through queries (Q-composition):

-Comparing Induction and Binding
+Comparing IOI and Binding

-Aspect Induction Circuit Binding Circuit
+Aspect IOI Circuit Binding Circuit

-Complexity 2 heads minimum Multiple heads (3-5)
+Complexity 26 heads in 7 classes (GPT-2 small) Multiple heads (3-5)

-Task Pattern copying Attribute-entity association
+Task Indirect object identification Attribute-entity association

 6. Case Study 3: Concept Induction (Feucht et al.)